michaelpq/michaelpq.github.io/manuals/postgresql/debugging/index.markdown

     PGOPTIONS="-W n"

+### valgrind

+valgrind is useful to find memory problems in Postgres, try to use with something like the attached.

+    valgrind --suppress
+    valgrind \
+        --suppressions=$PG_SOURCE/src/tools/valgrind.supp \
+        --trace-children=yes --track-origins=yes --read-var-info=yes \
+        postgres -D REST_OF_ARGS

 ### Corrupting pages

 A way to manually corrupt data may be to use dd like that, notrunc being